Grunt-139/mod_bootstrapnav/README.md

 # Joomla Bootstrap Nav Module #

+Forked the repository after doing extensive updates so it could work with the most recent version of Bootstrap.

+Added Features:
+    - Expansion options for the navbar
+    - Selection for colour scheme (specifically alters the appearance of the toggler when collapsed)
+    - Background colour and text colour for dropdown sub menus
+    - Float options

+Working on:
+    - Bugs with sub menus (still not appearing correctly)
+    - Floating the contents of the navbar so brand and content can be in different locations
+    - Supporting both a logo and text at same time for brand

+Below is Brad Traversy's original readme

 **Bootstrapnav** is a module for Joomla 2.5 and Joomla 3.x which takes place of the core Joomla menu module and uses a Bootstrap Navbar with dropdown functionality.